 Ways to Increase Vitamin D:

 There are a couple ways to increase Vitamin D production: through sun exposure and through supplementation.
 Our bodies can only handle a certain amount of sun exposure a day (10,000-20,000IU a day).
-Supplementation is another way to increase the amount of Vitamin D in the body especially for individuals with MTHFR who can’t create enough on their own.
+Also, keep in mind, as the skin ages, there is a reduction in the skin’s capacity to produce Vitamin D. Supplementation is another way to increase the amount of Vitamin D in the body especially for individuals with MTHFR who can’t create enough on their own.
 Consider what action you need to take in order to get your Vitamin D levels to a productive range.

 Already know you have MTHFR and want more information on your specific mutation?
 Click here to take our survey